tross78/IFB299/doc/README.txt

 		- If the bug/issues were more complicated and required new checks, tests, or functionality, then they were recorded by the finder in the Issues section of our Github repository.
 		-The users who were assigned to those particular stories that had bugs/issues would then solve the bugs and then test to make sure that the issues had been solved.
 		- when the issues were solved, the person who had implemented the fix would close the issue tracking on the github repository.
+		- as explained during the demo, we should have been recording the times it took to solve each individual issue here, but we didn't.
+This is something we will improve on in future sprints/releases.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 Manager Login: